paul-hammant/ContinuousIsolation.com/README.md

 Articles go in the content folder.
 You'll need a TOML front-matter section (copy one of the others).
 The 'Hugo' theme used [its own shortcodes](https://themes.gohugo.io/theme/docdock/shortcodes/) if you wish to go beyond markdown.
 Hugo uses [blackfriday](https://github.com/russross/blackfriday) markdown syntax.

+If a markdown-editing and Hugo build toochain is too much, then feel free to email me content - paul@hammant.org.
+I'll credit in the commit message of course (unless you say not to).

 # Rules

 1. This is a parody site.
 It is as if it was written in a parallel universe, where the **inverse** of all these are true: